hoyinchu/hoyinchu.github.io/_pages/about.md

   - /about.html
 ---

 This is Hoyin's personal website.
-Enjoy your stay.
+The site is still under going construction.
+Please check out the CV or Portfolio page and enjoy your stay.